janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

+And here, the context [ike]{.tokipona} tells us how the speaker feels about the statement.
+It's like an interjection!

-Or it could be any prepositional phrase, which is the same as having that phrase at the end of the sentence:
+Lastly, you can have any prepositional phrase as the context of the sentence!
+This is the same as having that phrase at the end of the sentence:

 <details><summary> [lon tomo la mi lape]{.tokipona} </summary>